GenomicsAotearoa/Introduction-to-R/docs/06-data-visualization.md

-# Data Visualization with ggplot2
+# Data Visualisation with ggplot2

 !!! info